home

 - an

-parameter which contains a list of acceptable algorithms - the
+algparameter which contains the expected algorithm, or analgsparameter which contains a list of acceptable algorithms - the

-is the algorithm intended for use with that key.
+algparameter from the signature verificationJwk, if present.
+Thisalgis the algorithm intended for use with that key.

 TODO¶